hunhoffe/cloudlab-tnak8s/README.md

 ## User Information

-Create a CloudLab experiment using the OpenWhisk profile.
+Create a CloudLab experiment using the tnak8s profile.
 It's recommended to use at least 3 nodes for the cluster.
-It has been testsed on d430 nodes.
+It has been testsed on c6525-25g nodes.

 On each node, a copy of this repo is available at:
 ```